-Our hazardous waste collection service gives you access to the latest technologies to safely deal with your waste, across our network of inorganic and organic hazardous waste facilities.
+Our hazardous waste collection services give you access to the latest technologies to safely deal with your waste, across our network of inorganic and organic hazardous waste facilities.

 A nationwide infrastructure of Hazardous Waste sites

-Our nationwide infrastructure of ISO9001, ISO14001 and OHSAS 18001 accredited hazardous waste treatment sites can collect, treat and dispose of your hazardous waste, find out more about our facilities here.
+Our nationwide infrastructure of ISO9001, ISO14001 and OHSAS 18001 accredited hazardous waste treatment sites can collect, treat and dispose of your hazardous waste.

 What is classed as hazardous waste?

-Hazardous waste covers a wide variety of waste types that can cause environmental or human harm, this would cover waste such as acidic and alkaline materials, solvents, liquid waste, batteries, fluorescent tubes, pressurised cylinders, garage waste, oils, adhesives, effluents and low-level radioactive materials.
-Get in touch with us by completing the short form opposite, and a member of the team will be in touch.
+Hazardous waste covers a wide variety of waste types that can cause environmental or human harm, this covers waste such as acidic and alkaline materials, solvents, liquid waste, batteries, fluorescent tubes, pressurised cylinders, garage waste, oils, adhesives, effluents and low-level radioactive materials.

-We have access to a large number of specialist teams are on hand to take the strain and negate the risks presented from dealing with hazardous waste management, from the identification through to collection and treatment of your waste.
+A large number of specialist teams are on hand to take the stress out of, and negate the risks presented from, dealing with hazardous waste management, from identification through to collection and treatment of your waste.